Stevenson University Emergency Procedures

 - MAC North 1st Floor, north entrance by water fountain

-- MAC 2nd Floor Elevator, right side of elevator near fire extinguisher
+- MAC 2nd Floor Elevator, between elevator and walkway

 - MAC 3rd Floor Elevator, left of elevator near fire extinguisher